 He added his two cents below.

-Treat it like a conversation with your child’s teacher.
-Sometimes your kid has a ‘problem’ with their teacher.
+-Treat it like a conversation with your child’s teacher.
 Arrange a good time for a meeting.
 Send a non-threatening email.
-Just like the coach, the teacher is doing the best they can for a lot of kids.
+Just like the teacher, the coach is doing the best they can for a lot of kids.

-Got a helpful idea to add?
+Got another idea to add?
 We’d love to hear it.
-Share it in the comments.
+Feel free to share in the comments.